shader-slang/slang/docs/proposals/006-artifact-container-format.md

 You could imagine a container holding a folder of source that is shared between all the kernels.
 In general it would additionally require a map of each kernel that would map names to uniqified files.

 In the `slang-repro` mechanism the source is actually stored in a 'flat' manner, with the actual looked up paths stored within a map for the compilation.
-It would be preferable if the source could be stored in a hiearchy similar to the file system it originates.
+It would be preferable if the source could be stored in a hierarchy similar to the file system it originates.
 This would be possible for source that are on a file system, but would in general lead to deeper and more complex hierarchies contained in container.

 Including source, provides a way to distribute a 'compilation' much like the `slang-repro` file.
 It may also be useful such that a shader could be recompiled on a target.
 This could be for many reasons - allowing support for future platforms, allowing recompilation to improve performance or allowing compilation to happen on client machines for rare scenarios on demand.